 Mind maps - an intuitive example of defining a diagramming notation, including a set of customized graphical symbols

-State machine (Secret Compartment language/ DSL book sample) - an example of a state machine language, including a state machine test language.
-An overview screen-cast is available to help you get started.
+DSL book sample - an example of a state machine language (Secret Compartment language), including a state machine test language.

 The Custom Test Cases - a minimalistic example of building your own tests and run them from MPS.